-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again assistance vouchers for lower-income households, including veterans.
-OCHA reports that in January 2023, 135 Rancho Santa Margarita households are participating in the federal Housing Voucher Rental Assistance program.
-Seven of these households are veterans that receive special Veterans Affairs Supportive Housing (VASH) vouchers.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

+No FY 2024-2025 CDBG funding is allocated for programs that help individuals and families transition to permanent or independent living; however, the City has developed partnerships with local agencies such as Families Forward, which provide rapid rehousing and support services for homeless families with children.
+The City will also continue to support OCHA's efforts to obtain housing assistance vouchers for lower-income households, including veterans.
+OCHA reports that in January 2024, 148 Rancho Santa Margarita households are participating in the federal Housing Voucher Rental Assistance program.
+Ten of these households are veterans who receive special Veterans Affairs Supportive Housing (VASH) Vouchers.
 The VASH program combines Housing Choice Voucher rental assistance for homeless veterans (provided by HUD) with case management and clinical services provided by the Department of Veterans Affairs.
-OCHA also reports that nine disabled homeless households reside in the City and benefit from CoC Permanent Supportive Housing Certificates.
-Ten RSM families benefited from a COVID-19 Emergency Housing Voucher.
+OCHA also reports that seven disabled homeless households reside in the City and benefit from CofC Permanent Supportive Housing Certificates; additionally, 12 RSM families benefited from a COVID-19 Emergency Housing Voucher.